 Every detective needs good informants to help crack a case.
 Who are the best informants for your family investigations?
 Older relatives, such as your grandparents, great-aunts or -uncles, even your parents’ older siblings.
 They can tell you their memories of your family from before you were born.

 Grownups like to share their memories, so don’t be shy—call an older relative to set up an interview.
-In-person is best, but you can do it over the phone if your relative lives far away.
+In-person is best, but you can do it over the phone or computer if your relative lives far away.

 Be sure to bring your detective notepad and a pencil to take notes; you also might want to bring an audio or video recorder to tape a face-to-face interview.
 Just ask your interviewee’s permission first; some people feel uncomfortable being recorded.

 Here are questions to ask:

 - Where did you grow up and what was it like?